gem5bootcamp/lps2024/slides/02-Using-gem5/08-accelerating-simulation.md

 ## 02-kvm-time

-It might take a minutes to boot up the kernel and fast-forward to the ROI begin.
+It might take a minute to boot up the kernel and fast-forward to the ROI begin.

 We can see what is happening in the terminal with the file `board.pc.com_1.device` under the `m5out` directory.